 Once you’ve found your local system, it’s time to sign up.
 Most services let you register directly on their website or by downloading a mobile app.
 You’ll need to provide your contact information, including your address, phone number, and email.
 This allows the system to send you location-specific alerts.
 You can usually choose how you want to receive notifications, whether by phone call, text message, or email.
 While you’re setting up alerts, consider how your organization can also contribute to community safety.
 Platforms like PubSafe allow organizations to register and coordinate response efforts, creating a more connected and resilient community.

-Step 3: Enable WEA on Your Phone
+Step 3: Turn On Wireless Emergency Alerts on Your Phone

 In addition to your local opt-in system, make sure Wireless Emergency Alerts (WEA) are turned on for your mobile phone.
 You don’t need to sign up or download anything to receive these.
 WEA messages are sent automatically by authorized government agencies to all capable phones in a specific geographic area during an emergency.
 They provide an important safety net, especially if you’re traveling or away from home.
 You can usually find the WEA settings under “Notifications” on your smartphone to confirm they are enabled.
 These alerts cover imminent threats like extreme weather, AMBER Alerts, and presidential alerts during a national emergency.